 The potential for reassessment in this module

-Reassessment will be by class test during the summer.
+Reassessment will typically be by revised submission made during the summer.

 • Types of renewable technologies, integration

 • BREEAM Ecohomes and Code for Sustainable Homes

 Jones, Philip J., Simon Charles L., and Joanne Louise P. Retrofitting existing housing: how far, how much?
 Building Research and Information 41 (5) (2013): 532-550.
 An electronic copy is accessible through the Cardiff University e-library services (instructions for downloading it will be available on the VLE).

 Patterson, Joanne L. 2012.
 Arbed 1 Scheme: Evaluation of the Warm Wales Programme.
 Cardiff: Welsh School of Architecture, Cardiff University.
 An electronic copy is accessible through the Cardiff University online research depository (instructions for downloading it will be available on the VLE).

 Spon’s Price Guides.
 Available as e-books and accessible through the Cardiff University e-library services (instructions for downloading them will be available on the VLE).